ResistanceHub/game-of-html/README.md

   }]
 ```

-Going back to the original example, we can see the entire response is actually one big JSON object.
+Going back to the original example (api/houses/378), we can see the entire response is actually one big JSON object.

 ```
 {  <---- start of the object
 	"url": "https://anapioficeandfire.com/api/houses/378",